erikrose/parsimonious/README.rst

 * Ultimately, I'd like to get rid of explicit regexes and break them into more atomic things like character classes.
 Then we can dynamically compile bits of the grammar into regexes as necessary to boost speed.
+* dict grammars good:
+    You can .update() them to compose.
+OTOH, won't we have to redo a bunch of compilation and optimization on update?
+That seems like it should be named something more explicit, like compose().
+    You can enumerate the rules without getting __repr__ and such back.
+    You can use Python keywords as production names.

+    Maybe change or alias Expression.parse to Expression.__call__.

 Optimizations
 -------------